neutronjs/neutron-website/docs/commands/add-page.md

 neutron add:page <pageName>
 ```

-You don't need to inform the platform because the CLI reads your `package.json` to identify the project type.
+You don't need to inform the `technology` because the CLI reads your `package.json` to identify the project type.
 This is awesome, isn't it?

 ## Usage command example